-The Development and Allocations Plan (DAP) was adopted on 24 June 2020 and sets out Part 2 of the Local Plan for managing development in Newcastle to 2030.
+The DAP was adopted on 24 June 2020 and sets out Part 2 of the Local Plan for managing development in Newcastle to 2030.
 The DAP covers non-strategic, detailed policies to support the strategic policies of the CSUCP and contribute towards the delivery of the Local Plan's growth ambitions.

-The DAP policies of particular relevance include DM20, DM23, DM24, DM27 and DM30.
+The DAP policies of particular relevance include DM3, DM20, DM23, DM24, DM27 and DM30.
+Policy DM3 seeks to protect the role of centres within the retail hierachy.
 Policy DM20 aims to ensure the delivery of high quality and sustainable design, including through the provision of spaces that promote active and healthy lifestyles.
 Policy DM23 requires development to have no unacceptable adverse impacts on residential amenity.
 Policy DM24 expects development to demonstrate no unacceptable adverse environmental and health impacts.
 Policy DM27 requests the protection and enhancement of green infrastructure and refers to the opportunities for green space to improve health and wellbeing, including through the provision of communal food growing opportunities.
 Policy DM30 outlines the need for development to protect and provide open space, sports and recreational buildings and land and refers to its contribution to maintaining active and healthy communities.

-1.5 Consultation
+I.5 Consultation

 The council is strongly committed to involving as many people as possible to participate in the preparation of an SPD to ensure all stakeholders and the community have the opportunity to have their say.
-The council is legally required to so, by Regulations 11 to 16 of the Town and Country Planning (Local Planning) (England) Regulation 2012.
+The council is legally required to do so, by Regulations 11 to 16 of the Town and Country Planning (Local Planning) (England) Regulation 2012.
 The Newcastle Statement of Community Involvement (SCI) also sets out that early engagement during the scoping exercise and formal consultation on the draft SPD is to be completed.